aroberge/ideas/README.md

 Python 3.6+.
 No third-party library is installed when you install `ideas`.

+Some examples include might require to intall some third-party modules from Pypi.

 ## Usage

 Suppose that you want to use `function` as a keyword in Python, to mean